serpent-os/onboarding/README.md

 For convenience, we maintain a `check-prereqs.sh` script, which will check for all necessary binaries, runtime libraries and development headers and report missing prerequisites.

-#### Dlang Toolchain installation
+#### LDC Dlang Toolchain installation (DMD not supported)

 The currently recommended way to install the Dlang toolchain is to use the official install script:

     curl -fsS https://dlang.org/install.sh | bash -s ldc

-Remember to source the appropriate environment initialisation script from your preferred shell's user config file.
+**NB:** Remember to _source_ ('activate') the appropriate environment initialisation script from your preferred shell's user config file.

 We tend to follow the newest upstream version of LDC quite closely.

+#### LDC Dlang Toolchain update

+One of our users kindly shared their experience updating an already installed LDC instance.
+[Read more here](https://forums.serpentos.com/d/22-how-to-test-moss/4)

 ### Repo structure